Table of Contents

 This is the middle part of a more complex diagram.

 It’s a little like those “choose your own adventure” books that I used to read as a kid.
 You would start reading at page 1 and eventually arrive at a fork in the story where you decide what should happen next.
 If you want to attack the big scary creature you’ve just encountered, you turn to page 47.
 If you want to run away like a coward, it’s page 205 for you.
-You keep making similar choices and eventually, and annoyingly, your character ends up dying and you have to start over again.
+You keep making similar choices and eventually, and annoyingly, your character ends up dying, and you have to start over again.

 This diagram is the same.
 You start at the top and weave your way downwards through what is a complex asynchronous and event-driven style of architecture.
 You often get to make a choice - should you follow the “fail event” or the “complete event”?
 As with the books, all paths eventually lead to the (SNMP) trap on the left of the diagram.

 To pick up on something you may have noticed from previous diagrams, I regularly see diagrams that include unlabelled users/actors.
-Essentially they are faceless clones.
+Essentially they are anonymous clones.
 I don’t know who they are and why they are using the software.

 Should have used a whiteboard!